-Map-Me ("Mapping Meanings") is an online Public Participation GIS (PPGIS) for the creation of online surveys for the collection of 'vague' spatial data.
-Based upon a "spray and say" approach, Map-Me uses an 'airbrush' interface (the "Spraycan") to allow participant's to "spray-paint" on to a Google Map, in order to answer vague spatial questions (e.g. "Where you think...?") without being required to artificially enforce precise boundaries onto their data.
+Map-Me ("Mapping Meanings") is an online Participatory GIS (PPGIS) for the creation of online surveys for the collection of vague spatial data.
+Based upon a "spray and say" approach, Map-Me uses an 'airbrush'-style interface (the "Spraycan") to allow participant's to "spray-paint" on to a Google Map in order to answer vague spatial questions (e.g. "Where you think...?") without being required to enforce precise boundaries onto their data.
 This approach is designed to be more reflective of the way in which people think about the world, and so creates a richer and more representative dataset than is possible using traditional point, line and polygon-based approaches.